Mohammad bin Abdulkarim Al-Issa: The Charter of Makkah

 The Charter of Makkah, endorsed in May 2019, was an effort led by the Muslim World League under Dr Al-Issa.
 The Charter was formulated to create a pan-Islamic set of principles that support anti-extremism, religious and cultural diversity, tolerance and legislation against hate and violence.

 The document was declared at the end of the four-day conference organized by the Muslim World League in Makkah.
 It was approved by Islamic leaders of 139 countries and signed by around 1,200 prominent Muslim figures.

 At the conference, more than 1,000 religious scholars representing 128 countries discussed ways to come up with a comprehensive plan to address sectarianism and extremism within Islam, and stressed the need to create effective channels of communication between the different schools of Islam.

+Columbia University Interfaith Research Lab

+In 2022, Al-Issa and the Muslim World League provided funding to establish the International Interfaith Research Lab at Teachers College, Columbia University.
+The launch included participation by Cardinal Timothy Dolan, Archbishop of New York, and Rabbi Arthur Schneier.

 Faith For Our Planet

-Early in 2022, Dr Al-Issa laid the foundation of Faith For Our Planet, a global inter-faith coalition of environmentalists, religious leaders bureaucrats, politicians, and researchers.
-FFOP's aim is to mobilize the influence of faith and faith leaders to address the increasing threat to the planet posed by climate change.
-In FFOP, Dr Al-Issa envisions providing the world with an influential platform where faiths, faith leaders and faith communities can come together to find ways for climate change mitigation and for preservation of our planet.
+Al-Issa is the founder and chairman of Faith for Our Planet (FFOP), a global interfaith climate coalition of environmentalists, religious leaders bureaucrats, politicians, and researchers.
+Launched in 2022, its aim is to mobilize the influence of faith and faith leaders to address the increasing threat to the planet posed by climate change.
+Through FFOP, Dr Al-Issa envisions providing the world with an influential platform where faiths, faith leaders and faith communities can come together to find ways for climate change mitigation and for preservation of our planet.